serverless/serverless/docs/providers/google/cli-reference/remove.md

 <!--
-title: Serverless Framework Commands - Google Cloud Functions - Remove
+title: Google Cloud Functions Serverless remove command
 menuText: Remove
 menuOrder: 13
 description: Remove a deployed Service and all of its Google Cloud Functions Functions, Events and Resources